thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 	- Continue will save the recording with the level name and elapsed time, then exit to level select.
 	- If the player exits a level, the player will be prompted if they would like to keep the attempt as a blooper or to delete the recording.

+Vanilla recs can be be converted into these hybrid recs and exported to a dedicated folder for ease of migration to OpenMBG in the future.

 =============================================================================================================================